zarino/zarino.co.uk/posts/2014-06-26-liver-grease-oil-chemical.md

-# The Liver Grease Oil & Chemical Co.
+# The Liver Grease, Oil & Chemical Co.
 Ltd.

 These days, I work in Liverpool’s [Baltic Triangle](http://www.liverpoolbaltictriangle.co.uk/visit/) – a ¼km² patch of what used to be “the city’s workshop”, that is now gentrifying into a hub for the city’s creative industries.